 June 23, 1611 – The mutinous crew of Henry Hudson's fourth voyage set Henry, his son and seven loyal crew members adrift in an open boat in what is now Hudson Bay.
-They are never heard from again.
+They were never heard from again.

 June 23, 1775 – German adventurer and author Karl Ludwig von Pöllnitz died in Berlin.

 June 23, 1776 - Off the coast of Charleston, South Carolina, British Commodore Sir Peter Parker notified General Sir Henry Clinton of his intention to land on the South Carolina mainland the next day.